The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 block.
 To understand this, consider the following example:

-# Root terragrunt.hcl
+# Root root.hcl

 dependency "vpc" {